nikospavlopoulos/nikospavlopoulos/README.md

 #### 🌟 Fun Facts about me

 - I am a fanatic Linux (Ubuntu) and Mozilla Firefox user.
-- I love jumping from planes and I am a "United States Parachute Association" (USPA) certified skydiving coach.
+- I love jumping out of perfectly good airplanes and I am a "United States Parachute Association" (USPA) certified skydiving coach.
 - I have fun rock climbing and Lindy Hop dancing
 - I enjoy training and public speaking and have been active in a Toastmasters Public Speaking Club.